 Summer CUBS is a collaboration between the Worcester Area Mission Society, Clark University’s Adam Institute for Urban Teaching and School Practice and the Worcester Public Schools (WPS) / Woodland Academy.
-Summer CUBS brings together current and future educators, WPS high school interns and adult and youth mentors from neighboring communities to offer interactive and individualized summer learning to elementary school students who attend Woodland Academy.
+CUBS takes its name from Woodland Academy’s motto that “Comprehension and Understanding Bring Success.”
+It is also a nod to Clark University’s Cougar mascot.

 How You Can Help

 In addition to funding from WAMS, Summer CUBS is supported by many congregations, foundations and individuals.
-Contributors include the Carpenter Foundation, the Adam Institute that now funds two of the three college interns, the Arline Rayner gift to WAMS that funds our high school interns, the Worcester Arts Council and the Greater Worcester Community Foundation.
+Contributors include the Carpenter Foundation, the Adam Institute that funds the two Clark undergraduate interns, the Arline Rayner gift to WAMS that funds our high school interns, the Worcester Arts Council and the Greater Worcester Community Foundation.